 “A system must be managed.
 It will not manage itself.
 Left to themselves, components become selfish, competitive, independent profit centers, and thus destroy the system … The secret is cooperation between components toward the aim of the organization.” —W. Edwards Deming

-Leadership and management play an important role at all scales.
+Management plays an important role at all scales.
 While being a servant leader is important, that must come in the context of the big view of the organization.
 In essence the purpose of leadership is to facilitate the movement of organization to provide more value to its customer in a way that is consistent with its strategic vision.

 In any organization, the layer of middle management, those who sit between the topmost strategic level and the level of the “gemba” (the place where the work is done), can be either the largest barrier to change or a true catalyst for improvement.
 In many Agile transformations, the role of middle management is not only undefined, they are cast as the antagonist to any productive change.
 This is counter-productive.